 While there is no amazing creativity to the page – it is will done and a good example for those organizations that may not have technical staff to make a really customized and creatively designed donation page.

-THE OLD VERSION: We absolutely love this donation page.
+THE OLD VERSION: We absolutely love the older version of their donation page.
 It is bright and open and clean and the image they picked just sucks you in.

 - The donation page shows their intro text to talk about the basics of what the organization does – the only suggestion we would make here is that they embellish a little more about examples of how the money will help and maybe include a small piece about what a $50 donation would provide versus a $200 donation.
 Supporters being able to see where their money is going are more likely to donate!

 - We do like how the amounts start with the highest at the left – this is a creative way to encourage larger donations and do not see it done this way too often.